Tag Archives: Lower case

 Just remember to use 4 nib-widths for the lower case o-height and to leave space for the ascenders and descenders.
 For example, if the o-height is 1”, then the whole letter needs 3 lines and 3”.
 Your nib needs to be kept at approximately 30 degrees to the writing line except when writing w, x, y and z – here it is better to change to 45 degrees.
 Even when practising it is a good idea to try and get the spacing right.
 This can only be done by eye, but a good guide is to remember that OO are close, O l are further apart and l l further still.

 You may ask, “Why start with this alphabet and not Blackletter or Italic?”
 All I can say is, trust me.
-If you can do a reasonable version of what is set out here, plus the Roman which comes next, all other hands are a doddle, ha ha!
+If you can do a reasonable version of what is set out here, plus Roman Capitals which comes next, all other hands are a doddle, ha ha!

 I have set out here not to teach fancy lettering, but good lettering.
 A page of well-made and well-spaced letters is a thing of great beauty and something to which we should all aspire.

-People say, “I wish I could write like that.
-You must have a gift.”
 I wasn’t born with this ability: my gift is, having seen this beauty on the written page, to actually want to sit for hours and try to emulate those scribes of yore, and yes, all the beautiful work that is being done today.

 Keep watching this space …